 Smartphones provide fast, easy access to information that people often use to perform daily work.
 Yet, surgeons perform complex procedures in sterile operating rooms.
 This means a surgeon cannot pick up their phone and look up information on it like workers do in other professions.
 Instead, a surgeon typically has to plan each stage of a surgery in advance and commit it to memory.
 Once surgery gets underway, a surgeon likely has little to no access to patient data or other resources.

 Like a smartphone, HoloLens provides surgeons with quick, easy access to information.
 A surgeon wearing a HoloLens headset can use hand gestures and voice commands to display 3D holographic images of a patient’s anatomy visualized from X-rays or other scans.
 Meanwhile, other surgeons can view these images from different angles.
 They can then provide input to the surgeon performing the procedure.

 HoloLens gives surgeons seamless access to patient data during surgery, too.
 It enables surgeons to retrieve videos or documents without having to step away from their patient and look them up on their smartphone.
 Surgeons can even use the HoloLens to contact other specialists to get real-time assistance during a procedure.

 What HoloLens means for the future of medicine

 HoloLens highlights the possibilities of AR in medicine.
 Along with other technologies, it’s helping surgeons and other medical professionals work smarter, faster, and more efficiently than ever before.
-DICOM Director can help create those images with Intravision XR, which lets users create fully formed 3D models from MRIs, CT scans, and other datasets.
+DICOM Director can help visualize those images with Intravision XR, which lets users visualize fully formed 3D models from MRIs, CT scans, and other datasets.